 Make sure you can easily move around in your clothing choice

-This applies more for the ladies, but make sure that it is easy to move around and walk without falling in whatever clothes that you pick.
-At the two dances I attended in high school, many of the girls would take off their shoes the moment they got to the dance floor, but would often trip over their long dresses.
-I chose to wear flats the entire evening so I had traction and reduced my risk of falling- as my date put it, I trip over enough flat surfaces as it is, so there is no need to put me in high heels.
+This applies more for the ladies.
+Make sure that it is easy to move around and walk without falling in whatever clothes that you pick.
+At the two dances I attended, many of the girls would take off their shoes the moment they got to the dance floor, but would often trip over their long dresses.
+I chose to wear flats the entire evening so I had traction and reduced my risk of falling.
+As my date put it, I trip over enough flat surfaces as it is, so there is no need to put me in high heels.
 If you use a blindness cane, make sure it can’t be caught in your dress or shoes either.

 Taking pictures before the dance